Book 1: Chapter 2

 I still lay motionless in an ever-growing pool of blood, yet the murderer paid me no mind as his eyes searched for something specific – for it wasn’t really the TV he was after.

 When he couldn’t readily locate his desire, he took a step back behind the Laz-E-Boy and retraced the steps of his intrusion; throwing a shadow punch or two to mimic his previous assault, and then following along the path of his destruction, finally he came to, ”Yes, I’ve got it!”
-And he hungrily grabbed the rectangular box which the rabbit ears had previously sat upon.
+Kicking the Roku aside, he hungrily grabbed the rectangular box that my rabbit ears had previously sat upon.

 “Ha, Antennae Stand my ass,” he ogled the smoke-scorched caisse as he took a seat in my chair, caressing the 10×6” black box.
 “So this is one of The Three, eh?
 Oh, my lord is going to be so happy with me — I wonder what kind of reward I’ll get?”